mattyyeung/mattyyeung.github.io/piano-path.md

 - nodes check for serial comms after each sensor, not after all 6 are read

 **Repeat notes:**<br>
-Goal: can play a key twice in succession, eg fast enough to play the mario theme: 180bpm, the first two notes of the fanfare are repeated quavers, or ~150ms.
-Node states are polled at ~42Hz, or 24ms, so that's plenty.
-But it means I can't use eg a 5-point median filter on sensor inputs to fix an outlier/noise issue I saw - had to find a different solution.
+Goal: can play a key twice in succession, eg fast enough to play the first two notes of the mario theme: two quavers at 180bpm ~=150ms.
+Node states are polled at ~42Hz, or 24ms, so that's plenty fast.
+But it means I can't use multipoint filtering/smoothing... for example, it would have been handy to throw a 5-point median filter on the output to fix an outlier/noise issue I saw.
+Had to find a different solution.

 It's very satisfying to double-tap a key!